 Kitchen & Dining

-In the kitchen, we prepare food in ways that are nutritionally balanced, beneficial to health and practice.
+In the kitchen, we prepare food in ways that are nutritionally balanced and beneficial to health and practice.
 Our relationship to the kitchen is as a space of practice, acknowledging the kitchen’s energetic and physical impact on participants, teachers, and the program container as a whole.
 With years of experience cooking for retreats both large and small, our kitchen staff is skilled at serving menus that are of the highest quality, nutrition, and taste.

 Professional Facilities & Cooking Staff

 Our spacious, professional, commercial kitchen is the center of our food service operation.
-With state-of-the-art appliances, a walk-in dry storage closet and refrigeration unit, commercial dish washing machine, and attached kitchen office, our kitchen staff can prepare healthy menus for up to 150 persons per day.
+With state-of-the-art appliances, a walk-in dry storage closet and refrigeration unit, commercial dish washing machine, and attached kitchen office, our kitchen staff can prepare healthy menus for up to 100 persons per day.

 Core Menu Commitments